LBoullosa/TheStandard.PoC.BackgroundWorker/README.md

 # TheStandard.PoC.TheWatchDog
 PoC about integrating a BackgroundWorker as a Broker having in mind [The Standard](https://github.com/hassanhabib/The-Standard) by Hassan Habib.

-DISCLAIMER.
-This is just a PoC, it´s a working progress to learn, think about the concepts and implementation details The Standard offers us.
+###### DISCLAIMER.
+This is just a PoC, itÂ´s a working progress to learn, think of the concepts and implementation details The Standard offers us.

 ![Alt](TheWatchDog.Overview-Overview.drawio.svg)